-cent of Bangalore's municipal waste), Centre for Sustainable Technologies at the Indian Institute of Science (IISc), Bangalore, has developed a viable technology.
-The policy shift, politicalwill, and active participation of decision makers and all stakeholders (local community) are required to see these technologies are in place and Bangalore is free of wastes (Chanakya et al., 2007a, 2007b, 2009).
+The policy shift, political-will, and active participation of decision makers and all stakeholders (local community) are required to see these technologies are in place and Bangalore is free of wastes (Ramachandra 2009b; Chanakya et al. 2007a, b, 2009).

-Future Energy Scenario
+4.5 Future Energy Scenario

 Natural resource exploitation in the country has increased manifold over the years to cater the energy requirements in all sectors.
-Resource extraction is forecasted till 2021 using the historical rate of consumption and is given in Figure 18.
+Resource extraction is forecasted till 2021 using the historical rate of consumption and is given in Fig. 18.
 It shows an increasing trend which necessitates the immediate energy conservation and exploitation of non-conventional sources of energy.
-Extraction of coal resources is projected as 674 million tonnes, which is about 34 per cent more than the present consumption (2011).
-Estimation also reveals an increment of 38 per cent and 31 per cent in crude oil and petroleum production consumption.
-Increase in the natural gas consumption is expected to be marginal (~25 per cent) with respect to the present consumption.
-This demands radical government policies focussing on renewable energy, revolutionary improvements in enduse technologies, and changes in the resource utilization practices.
+Extraction of coal resources is projected as 674 million tonnes, which is about 34% more than the present consumption (2011).
+Estimation also reveals an increment of 38 and 31% in crude oil and petroleum production consumption.
+Increase in the natural gas consumption is expected to be marginal ($\sim 25\%$) with respect to the present consumption.
+This demands radical government policies focusing on renewable energy, revolutionary improvements in end-use technologies, and changes in the resource utilization practices.
 Nevertheless, the current trend of consumption of fossil fuel resources has caused many environmental problems, thus, necessitating restructuring of energy portfolio.